shahzain345/discord-token-botter/README.md

-# Shahzain Botter V2 - If you were sold this tool, you have been scammed, this tool is free & open source
+# Shahzain Botter V2 - Patched

 Please DO NOT pay money for this tool